eva672/fibbot/Readme.md

 Develop a GitHub Action in Rust that scans pull request content for numbers, calculates their Fibonacci numbers, and posts a comment with the results.
 The action will support two parameters (e.g., a flag to enable Fibonacci calculation and a threshold limit).

+- Create a rust project from your terminal using the command ``cargo new fibbot``
+- After creating the directory , run the command ``code .`` that will take directly in VSC make sure you are on your project directory
+- To start the project you should create a Github repository where you will push your work
+- After all been set you can start working on your project.

+To give you like a small understanding of the project the following may be of help;

 1. **GITHUB ACTIONS**
 GitHub Actions enables automation of workflows directly in your GitHub repository, providing a way to automate tasks like building, testing, and deploying code.